RFA0608/QQS3C/README.md

        pip install numpy matplotlib control openfhe
      ```
 3. Lattigo installation
-   * This is automatically downloaded using go mod tidy, so no preparation is required.
+   * This is automatically handled by go mod tidy, so no preparation is required.

 #### Windows environment
 1. You need to download the code via git clone on powershell page.
    ``` bash
      git clone "https://github.com/RFA0608/QQS3C.git"
    ```
-2. Execute the following task in Windwos powershell.
+2. Execute the following task in Windows powershell.
    * Move direction to download file.
      ``` bash
        cd QQS3C